Gayatri3012/CactroBackend8June/readme.md

 # 🧾 @gayatritakawale/resume

-> A command-line version of my developer resume — just run and read in your terminal!
+> A command-line version of my resume — just run and read in your terminal!

 ---